 What’s the Ultimate Best Thing to Serve with Mashed Potatoes?

 Is it a whole roast chicken and gravy?
 Turkey dinner?
 Homemade shake-n-bake chicken and french fries?
 15-Minute Salmon Patties (Gluten-Free & Dairy-Free)?
 These are the important questions of life, obviously.

 Regardless of what you serve them with, be prepared for adoring fans!

 Sour Cream Mashed Potatoes

 - 1/2 cup cream cheese

 - Peel all potatoes (unless intentionally leaving "new potato" skins in the recipe) and chop in half.

-- Cover potatoes with water in a pot on the stovetop, and boil until very fork-tender (15-20 minutes), then drain.
+- Cover potatoes with cold water in a large pot on the stovetop, and boil over medium heat until very fork tender (15-20 minutes), then drain.
 (Note: undercooking will result in lumps in your finished dish.)

-- Using a hand masher, roughly mash the potatoes .
+- Using a hand potato masher, roughly mash the potatoes .

 - Add remaining ingredients to mashed potatoes.

 - With an electric hand mixer, mix thoroughly until potatoes are smooth and creamy.